aosabook/500lines/static-analysis/StaticAnalysisChapter.md

   return loose_types
 end
 ~~~
 Now we have a list of variables and their types, so it's easy to check if a type is loose. `loosetypes` does that by looking for a specific kind of non-concrete type, a `UnionType`.
 We get a lot more "failing" results when we consider all non-concrete types to be "failing".
-This is because we're evaluating each method with it's annotated argument types --- which are likely to be abstract.
+This is because we're evaluating each method with its annotated argument types, which are likely to be abstract.

 ### Making This Usable